it-gorillaz/configify/README.md

 }
 ```

-Example of an `.yml` file mapped to a class:
+Example of a `.yml` file mapped to a class:

 ```
 database: